CERES-RUB/wissenschaftliches-arbeiten/05_Zitieren.md

 </div>

-[^1]: Talal Asad: „The Construction of Religion as an Anthropological Category“, in: Michael Lambek (Hrsg.): A reader in the anthropology of religion, Malden, MA: Blackwell Publishers 2002, S. 114–132, hier: S. 116.
+[^1]: Talal Asad, „The Construction of Religion as an Anthropological Category“, in *A reader in the anthropology of religion*, hg. von Michael Lambek, Blackwell anthologies in social and cultural anthropology 2 (Malden, MA: Blackwell, 2002), 116.

 [^2]: Vgl.
 Asad: „The Construction of Religion“, 116.